MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/help/language-locale.md

 # Language and locale descriptors in across product and Help

-The Finance and Operations client supports many languages and locales.
+The client used by finance and operations apps supports many languages and locales.
 To add custom Help content for one or more locales to the in-product Help pane, the following must be true:

 1. The value of the ```ms.locale``` property in each HTML file must match the locale of the content.
 2. The content must be uploaded to a folder with the same name as the locale on the website that hosts the content.